ADDITIONAL MENU

 AUTHOR GUIDELINES

-• Articles submitted should normally between 5,000 to 7,000 words or between 10-15 pages with single space and should be accompanied by an abstract of not more than 300 words, containing the importance of the topic, the gap between theory and practice or between reality and expectation, or lacks of studies, objectives of the present study, method, findings, and conclusion.
+- Articles submitted should normally between 5,000 to 7,000 words or between 10-15 pages with single space and should be accompanied by an abstract of not more than 300 words, containing the importance of the topic, the gap between theory and practice or between reality and expectation, existing research limitations, objectives of the present study, method, findings, and conclusion.

-• The abstract included introduction, objective of the papers, method, findings, and conclusion.
-The abstract consist three to five keywords should appear together with the main body of the article with the font size 12.
+- The abstract should include introduction, objective of the papers, method, findings, and conclusion.
+It should consist of three to five keywords should appear together with the main body of the article with the font size 12.

-• Articles should be written in English in single space, using Microsoft Word, font size 12, Times New Roman, top and left margin 4 cm, bottom and right margin 3 cm, printed in Letters.
+- Articles should be written in English in single space, using Microsoft Word, font size 12, Calibri, left margin 3 cm; top, bottom and right margin 2,5 cm, printed in A4.
 Insert a header on even page indicating name of the Journal, Volume, Number, month, and year, and page number of the publication.
 On odd page, insert the author(s) and a few words of the title of the articles.